SamuelGarrattIqa/ui_recording/PITCHME.md

 * Time it takes to download docker images (compare Jenkins and gitlab times) (This could be improved through a different runner perhaps)
+* Mounting /var/run/docker.sock inside the container is a common, yet very dangerous practice.
+An attacker can execute any command that the docker service can run, which generally provides access to the whole host system as the docker service runs as root.

 ---